Header Image 1

 Emma is a member of the Quality, Curriculum and Staffing Committee.

-Andrew was appointed as a foundation governor in 2011, he is Vice Chair of the Finance and Premises committee and a member of the Quality, Curriculum and Staffing committee.
-Andrew is also the careers link governor, where he supports the college to maximise the value of careers education at Newman.
+Appointed as a foundation governor in 2011, Andrew is Vice Chair of the Finance and Premises Committee and a member of the Curriculum, Quality, and Staffing Committee.
+He also serves as both the college’s Skills and Careers Link Governor and RE Link Governor, supporting the development of high-quality careers education and the promotion of Catholic life and religious education at Newman.